Nurture the Next Generation of Exceptional Nurses

 Interested in our state authorizations?
 To learn about state authorizations, click here.

-Yes.
-The online Master’s in Nursing Education program is accredited by the Commission on Collegiate Nursing Education (CCNE).
-Utica College is also accredited by the Middle States Commission on Higher Education, which affirms you’ll receive an exceptional and rigorously evaluated online education as a Utica student.
+The M.S. in Nursing Education program is accredited by the Commission on Collegiate Nursing Education.
+Utica College is also accredited by the Middle States Commission on Higher Education.

 - American Association of Colleges of Nursing (2020 September).
 Nursing Faculty Shortage.
 Retrieved on October 7, 2020, from https://www.aacnnursing.org/News-Information/Fact-Sheets/Nursing-Faculty-Shortage